Aishwarya-Chandradhara/healthcompanion/HealthCompanion/README.md

 ## What’s inside this example?

 This example contains some training data and the main files needed to build an assistant on your local machine.
-The `restaurantbot` consists of the following files:
+The `HCBot` consists of the following files:

 - **data/nlu.md** contains training examples for the NLU model
 - **data/stories.md** contains training stories for the Core model